The Quantum Variance of the Modular Surface: Introduction

 Note that (14) converges due to the rapid decay of correlations for the geodesic flow.
 The correspondence principle suggests, and it has been conjectured in \cite{ef}, that for chaotic systems such as the one at hand, the quantum fluctuations are also Gaussian with a variance which agrees with the classical one in (14).

 The distributions $\omega_j$ enjoy some invariance properties that are inherited by $Q$ and which are critical for its determination.
-The first is that $\omega_j$ is invariant under time reversal which is a reflection of $\phi$ being real.
-That is $w\omega_j=\omega_j$, where $w$ is the involution of $\Gamma\backslash G$ given by
+The first is that $\omega_j$ is asymptotically invariant under time reversal, see Section 3.
+If $w$ is the involution of $\Gamma\backslash G$ given by